rasor/wcf-rest/WebApplicationWcfRest1/README.txt

 -------- TFS Changeset 5 - Create Swagger Yaml ---------------------
 9. Create Swagger.yaml - this is the wsdl for REST
-- In Project Properties (Alt-Enter) - Build - Select "XML Documentation file" - Clear the path
+- In Project Properties (Alt-Enter) - Build - Selt "XML Documentation file" - Clear the path
 - Install https://www.nuget.org/packages/Swagger4WCF into the project containing the interfaces
 - Build project
 => The yaml file is in \bin\WebApplicationWcfRest1.IBookService.yaml